FTBpro/go-workshop/coolfacts/docs/ex3-get-facts.md

 ```

 ## Getting Started
 Take a look around the program.
-You will notice new folders - `coolfact` and `inmem`.
-In addition, you will notice some changes in the main package.
+You will notice some changes which we will cover below.
+- New folders - `coolfact` and `inmem`.
+- A few changes in the main package.
+- Test file for our service.
+- Changes in _go.mod_, and a new file - _go.sum_.

 ### coolfact
 This is a package containing the entity `fact` and the service for implementing the use case (business logic).